Abstract

 As part of our strong commitment to the next generation of eye care professionals, FLORetina-ICOOR offered 10 exclusive grants for young ophthalmologists under 35.
 To be considered for a grant, candidates were invited to submit an abstract by following the standard submission process, open to all participants.

-We’re excited to announce that the Scientific Committee of the FLORetina-ICOOR 2025 Congress has selected the 10 most outstanding contributions from young ophthalmologists for this year’s FLORetina Grants!
+We’re excited to announce that the Scientific Committee of the FLORetina-ICOOR 2025 Congress has selected the most outstanding contributions from young ophthalmologists and residents for this year’s FLORetina Grants!

 ROBOTIC SUBRETINAL TPA INJECTION STUDY